Reporting year 2024

 The 30-hour entitlement is commonly referred to as the ‘extended entitlement’ or ‘30 hours free childcare’ and aims to support working parents.
 3 and 4-year-olds are eligible for the 30-hour entitlement if their parents (or the sole parent in a lone parent household) work at least 16 hours a week at national minimum wage or living wage, but earn under £100,000 per year.
 These children are eligible until they start reception year or the start of the term after they turn 5.

-The national take-up of the 30-hour entitlement is estimated using the Family Resources Survey (FRS), Survey of Personal Incomes (SPI), and population estimates derived from ONS estimates and projections.
-Due to the population data used for 2023 likely being an overestimate (see previous sub-section) and the reliability of the survey-based data, the 30-hour take-up rate should be treated with caution (hence a definitive percentage not being provided).
-See methodology for more details.
+The national take-up of the 30-hour entitlement is estimated from various sources including the Family Resources Survey (FRS), Survey of Personal Incomes (SPI), Households Below Average Income (HBAI) data, the Schools Census, the Early Years Census and population estimates derived from ONS estimates and projections.
+Due to the population data used for 2024 likely being an overestimate (see previous sub-section) and the reliability of the survey-based data, the 30-hour take-up rate should be treated with caution (hence a definitive percentage not being provided).
+For more information, see the data quality section of the methodology page.

 Support for disadvantaged 3 and 4-year-olds

-Children aged 3 and 4 registered for the 15-hour entitlement who have not yet entered reception are eligible for early years pupil premium (EYPP) funding if their parents (or the sole parent in a lone parent household) are in receipt of certain income-related benefits, if they are looked after by a local authority, or if they have left care under an adoption, special guardianship, or child arrangements order.
+Children aged 3 and 4 registered for the 15-hour entitlement who have not yet entered reception are eligible for early years pupil premium (EYPP) (opens in a new tab) funding if their parents are in receipt of certain income-related benefits, if they are looked after by a local authority, or if they have left care under an adoption, special guardianship, or child arrangement order.

 15-hour entitlement

-For 2-year-olds specifically, the estimated eligible population has decreased by 20,300 or 11% since 2022 and by 101,800 or 38% since the earliest comparable figure and series peak in 2015.
-In comparison, the estimated population of all 2-year-olds has decreased by 4% since 2022 and 16% since 2015.
+The estimated eligible population has decreased by 13,000 (8%) since 2023 and by 114,800 (43%) since the earliest comparable figure and series peak in 2015.
+In comparison, the estimated population of all 2-year-olds has decreased by 2% since 2023 and 18% since 2015.
 This indicates that declines in birth rates only partially explain the decrease in the number of 2-year-olds eligible and registered for the 15-hour entitlement.

-One factor to further explain this is that the fall in parents of 2-year-olds receiving legacy benefits which Universal Credit has replaced (a decrease of 190,000 between 2018 and 2023) hasn't been offset by the rise in those receiving Universal Credit (an increase of 142,000 between 2018 to 2023, following it being added to the eligibility criteria in April 2018).
-In addition, the maximum income thresholds for the eligibility criteria have remained unchanged in recent years whilst average incomes have increased (see Figure 1 in ONS release ‘Employee earnings in the UK: 2022’).
+One factor to further explain this is that the fall in parents of 2-year-olds receiving legacy benefits which Universal Credit has replaced (a decrease of 197,000 between 2018 and 2024) has not been offset by the rise in those receiving Universal Credit (an increase of 136,000 between 2018 to 2024, following it being added to the eligibility criteria in April 2018).
+In addition, the maximum income thresholds for the eligibility criteria have remained unchanged in recent years whilst average incomes have increased (see Figure 1 in ONS release ‘Employee earnings in the UK: 2023 (opens in a new tab)’).

 30-hour entitlement

-363,000 children aged 3 and 4 were registered for the 30-hour entitlement in 2023.
+361,800 children aged 3 and 4 were registered for the 30-hour entitlement in 2024.
+Whilst this is a slight fall of 0.3% from a year earlier, this still represents the second highest figure in the series (with 2023 being the series peak).
 Based on analyses of data from various surveys, this is estimated to be over 4 in 5 eligible children.
 For more information, see the data quality section of the methodology page.

 The majority of children registered for the 30-hour entitlement are 3-year-olds, as many 4-year-olds are already separately registered in reception classes in primary schools.